Automattic/themes/eventual/readme.txt

 == Copyright ==

-Eventual WordPress Theme, (C) 2023 the WordPress team Eventual is distributed under the terms of the GNU GPL.
+Eventual WordPress Theme, (C) 2023 Automattic
+Eventual is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify